Joshua-omolewa/take_home_assement/README.md

   <img src="https://github.com/Joshua-omolewa/take_home_assement/blob/main/images/2-%20ubuntu%20.png"  width="100%" height="100%">
 * Rename current branch from master to main using
 `git branch -M main` .This is because the master branch in github is called main hence we change the local branch on pc to main
-* Add all untrack files for assessment to staging area using git add .
+* Add all untrack files for assessment to staging area using `git add .`
-* Commit changes and add commit message to new files using git commit -m “adding original assessment files”
+* Commit changes and add commit message to new files using `git commit -m "adding original assessment files"`
 * Push new files to remote repository using `git push -u origin main`

 ### 2 - creating local python3.10 environment and local posgres database